Home PageAbout UsExtra TipsSite MapView CartContact Us

 Should I wax my car before or after touching it up?

 You should remove wax before touching it up and wait at least one month before waxing fresh paint.
 Wax, silicone, and oils may cause fisheye.
 Don't worry, prep solvent is designed to chemically remove these contaminants.
-A soap like ivory or joy will remove most of these paint contamination problems.
+A liquid dish soap like Ivory or Joy will remove most of these paint contamination problems.
 Regular car soap often has a car wax so this product may not be used.

 Where is my color code?